Suppose you have the following C struct:

 4. }Emp;

-I asked in SO on how to determine the amount of memory to allocate to the char* struct member. and the answer was to use lazy/delayed allocation as of:
+SO on how to determine the amount of memory to allocate to the char* struct member. and the answer was to use lazy/delayed allocation as of:

 1. void setName(Emp* emp, char* newName)